Wet Season (film)

-The film is written, produced and directed by Anthony Chen.
-It is his second feature film after Ilo Ilo in 2013 for which he won the Caméra d'Or at the Cannes Film Festival.
+The film is Chen's second feature film after Ilo Ilo in 2013 for which he won the Caméra d'Or at the Cannes Film Festival.
 The film reunites actress Yeo Yann Yann and actor Koh Jia Ler after their first collaboration in Ilo Ilo.
 The film also stars Christopher Lee and Yang Shi Bin.

 It received six nominations at the 56th Golden Horse Awards, including Best Film, Best Director and Best Supporting Actors for Koh Jia Ler and Yang Shi Bin.
 It eventually won the Best Leading Actress for Yeo Yann Yann.

 The film was also released on 31 January 2020 in Taiwan, 12 March 2020 in Malaysia, and 4 June 2020 in Hong Kong.
 It was selected as the Singaporean entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

-Ling (Yeo Yann Yann), a Malaysian Chinese teacher in her late 30s, and her husband Andrew (Christopher Lee) are struggling to conceive through In vitro fertilisation.
-Ling also has to take care of her bedridden father-in-law (Yang Shi Bin), who has suffered a stroke and is unable to speak, whilst Andrew is often absent from home.
+Ling, a Malaysian Chinese teacher in her late 30s, and her husband Andrew are struggling to conceive through In vitro fertilisation.
+Ling also has to take care of her bedridden father-in-law, who has suffered a stroke and is unable to speak, whilst Andrew is often absent from home.
 Ling sees a gynaecologist at a clinic to be informed that she has two mature follicles.
-Outside, she finds Kok Wei Lun (Koh Jia Ler), a student who is infatuated with her, on crutches because of his injuries sustained from his wushu trainings.
-Ling offers to send Wei Lun home, and learns that his parents are overseas on business and he lives alone.
+Outside, she finds Kok Wei Lun, a student who is infatuated with her, on crutches because of his injuries sustained from his wushu training.
+Ling offers to take Wei Lun home, and learns that his parents are overseas on business and he lives alone.

-Ling holds a remedial class for selected students, but they left when Ling temporarily goes out of school to meet her durian-selling brother.
+Ling holds a remedial class for selected students, but the students leave when Ling temporarily goes out to meet her durian-selling brother.
 Ling returns to class with a bag of durians offered by her brother to find that only Wei Lun has remained, an act ridiculed by his classmates.
 Ling and Wei Lun share the durians in the classroom, and their relationship deepens.
 Wei Lun starts to frequently consult Ling for remedial classes, and eventually goes to her house, encountering Ling's father-in-law while carelessly wandering around her house.
 Wei Lun invites Ling, who brings along her father-in-law, to support him at a national wushu competition.
 At the competition, Wei Lun wins first place and a gold medal.
-The trio celebrate by visiting Ling's brother's durian shop, and their ties deepen, forming a family.
+The trio celebrate by visiting Ling's brother's durian shop, and their ties deepen, forming a family bond of sorts.